haoqunjiang/build-scripts-allowlist/README.md

 # build-scripts-allowlist

-An maintained, up-to-date list of common NPM packages that need to run lifecycle scripts during installation.
+An up-to-date list of common NPM packages that need to run lifecycle scripts during installation.

 ## FAQ